 - 5 ounces sour cream

-- 10 ounces shredded cheese of choice, divided (we use cheddar or colby jack cheese)
+- 16 ounces colby jack cheese, grated (we use cheddar or colby jack cheese)

-- Add in the rest of your butter, then your diced jalapeños and onions to the pan.
-Cook until softened, about 5 minutes.
-Then add the garlic until fragrant, about 30 seconds.
+- Add the remaining butter to the skillet along with the onions, jalapeños, and a pinch of salt.
+Cook until softened, about 5-7 minutes.
+Then, add in garlic and cook until fragrant, about 30 seconds.